-Caltrain will purchase new high-performance electric trains to replace the current diesel locomotive trains.
-This tour will highlight some of the exciting new features of the high-performance electric trains.
-Keep coming back to the website for updated information and ways to provide your feedback.
+Caltrain is purchasing new high-performance electric trains to replace the current diesel locomotive trains.
+This section highlights some of the exciting new features of the high-performance electric trains.
+Bookmark this page and visit frequently for updated information and opportunities.

-The new electric Caltrain train will be state-of-the art vehicles with many enhancements and amenities over the current diesel fleet.
+The new electric Caltrain trains will be state-of-the art vehicles with many enhancements and amenities over the current diesel fleet.

-Please note, the winning option is a preliminary design and may change subtly due to operational and maintenance constraints.
+Please note, seats may change subtly due to operational and maintenance constraints.